AmazingMonster/conceptrodon/README.md

 Therefore, many metafunctions in both libraries are not composable.

 Conceptrodon restricts the template heads of metafunctions to be 'conformed' so that mixed 'primary signatures' are not allowed in the metafunctions' parameter lists.
-In the following example, the template `UnconformedMetafunction` is not permitted since its parameter list contains different `primary signatures`:
+In the following example, the template `UnconformedMetafunction` is not permitted since its parameter list contains different 'primary signatures':
 `type`, `auto`, `template<typename...>`, and `template<auto...>`.

 ```C++